-But, now that I am 31, there aren’t many opportunities to dance.
+But, now that I am in my 30s, there aren’t many opportunities to dance.
 I mean, I’m not going out to the clubs (and I never was much of a booty shaker anyways), and adult dance classes are few and far between.

 So, when Beachbody announced that they were launching a new dance workout, led by famed Insanity fitness trainer Shaun T, I was beyond excited!

 While I have fallen in love with exercise, and enjoy some intense workouts, I would still much rather dance than workout.